StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/step-by-step-guide.md

 {!includes/manual-download-installation-cortex.md!}

-=== "Binary archive"
+=== "ZIP archive"

-    If you prefer more control over where Cortex is installed, need to use it in environments without package managers, or want to avoid dependency issues, you can install Cortex by downloading a pre-built binary archive.
+    If you prefer more control over where Cortex is installed, need to use it in environments without package managers, or want to avoid dependency issues, you can install Cortex by downloading a ZIP archive.

     ```bash
     wget cortex.download.strangebee.com/zip/cortex-<version>.zip